Iran fires at least 180 missiles into Israel as regionwide conflict grows

 Israel considers Iran to be its greatest foe — citing Iran’s repeated calls for Israel’s destruction, its support for Arab militant groups and its nuclear program.
 Iran denies Israeli accusations that it is developing a nuclear weapon.

-In the U.S., White House National Security Adviser Jake Sullivan called Iran’s missile attack a “significant escalation,” although he said it was ultimately “defeated and ineffective,” in part because of assistance from the U.S. military in shooting down some of the inbound missiles.
+White House National Security Adviser Jake Sullivan called Iran’s missile attack a “significant escalation,” although he said it was ultimately “defeated and ineffective,” in part because of assistance from the U.S. military in shooting down some of the inbound missiles.
+President Joe Biden said his administration is “fully supportive” of Israel and that he’s in “active discussion” with aides about what the appropriate response should be to Tehran.

+The U.N.
+Security Council scheduled an emergency meeting for Wednesday morning to address the escalating situation in the Middle East.

 Iran launched another direct attack on Israel in April, but few of its projectiles reached their targets.
 Many were shot down by a U.S.-led coalition, while others apparently failed at launch or crashed in flight.